ReadyResearchers/MusiSort/README.md

 Current Project Goals:

-[~] Develop the algorithm to sort songs into categories.
+[🏗️] Develop the algorithm to sort songs into categories.

-[x] Optimize the algorithms used to sort songs for faster completion.
+[❌] Optimize the algorithms used to sort songs for faster completion.

-[x] Create a more user friendly terminal interface for easier usage.
+[❌] Create a more user friendly terminal interface for easier usage.

-[x] Develop a GUI for more interactivity with the program.
+[❌] Develop a GUI for more interactivity with the program.

-(~ : in progress , x : not started yet , o : completed)
+(🏗️ : in progress , ❌ : not started yet , ✅ : completed)

 # Information